alalUDDIN123/angular_ecom/README.md

 ---
 ---

+## Pages Included In This Project
+  - Home page
+  - Search page
+  - Product details
+  - Sign up and login page
+  - Cart page
+  - Checkout page
+  - Seller Home
+  - Add product
+  - Edit product
+  - Not found page

+---
+Thank you for clarifying.
+Based on the sentence and grammar, here's a revised version of your original statement:

-## **`Features implemented`**
+## **`Features Implemented`**:

 - User registration and authentication
+- Form validation
-  - Separate pages for admin and regular users
+- Separate pages for sellers and regular users
-  - Protected routes for admin access
+- Protected routes for seller access
-  - Admin privileges to add, delete, and edit products
+- Seller privileges to add, delete, and edit products
+- Search feature
+- Product retrieval
+- Shopping cart functionality, including:
+  - Add to cart
+  - Remove from cart
-  - Product retrieval, shopping cart functionality, and cart item removal
+- Checkout and empty cart items
-  - Product search capability
+- Restriction on login and sign-up pages if already logged in
+- Protected route when not logged in
+- Displaying a 404 page when encountering unavailable pages or URLs

 ---